 TITLE: HIRAGANA CHALLENGE

-The opportunity to create the Hiragana Challenge project came through my daughter who is currently studying Japanese.
-She wanted a fun and engaging way to study the characters in preparation for an upcoming exam.
-The final product was donated to her local middle school/high school.
+The opportunity to create the Hiragana Challenge project came through my daughter studying Japanese, wanting a fun and engaging way to study the characters in preparation for an upcoming exam.
+I donated the final product to her middle school.
+The word hiragana means “ordinary syllabic script.”

 MY DESIGN APPROACH

 The original idea for the design was to use a flash-card approach.
 The learner selects a card, determines its meaning, and then flips the card to see the answer.
 After creating a few mock-ups for this design, I wasn’t happy and decided to take a different approach, using a card game design/feel and tracking the user’s progress.

 There are ten questions, each worth 10 points for 100.

 Do you need a similar course?
 If so, contact me today!
 I would love to work with you and your team to design and deliver training that not only engages your employees but helps drive change within your organization.